Lemon Sandwich Cookies

 - 4 cups of powdered sugar

 - 4 tbsp. room temperature butter

-- Zest lemon and measure ½ cup sugar into a large mixing bowl and combine for 1 minute using paddle attachment of a stand mixer or a wisk if by hand.
+- Preheat your oven to 350 degrees.
+Zest lemon and measure ½ cup sugar into a large mixing bowl and combine for 1 minute using paddle attachment of a stand mixer or a wisk if by hand.
 Then add remaining ½ cup of sugar and mix for 1 minute.

 - Add butter and mix until thoroughly incorporated.
 Be sure to scrape spatula and bottom of the mixing bowl.

 - Then add the pinch of salt and fold in the Greek yogurt.